-Bryan Thomas, Ed.D., Director of Academic Affairs & Enrollment Williamson College offers the following undergraduate degree programs and graduate programs.
+Bryan K Thomas, Ed.D., Chief Academic and Enrollment Officer

+Williamson College offers the following undergraduate degree programs and graduate programs.
 Degrees awarded include the Associate Degree in Leadership, the Bachelor of Science, and the Master of Arts.

-ASSOCIATE DEGREE IN LEADERSHIP
+ASSOCIATE of SCIENCE DEGREE

-The total program requirement for graduation in the Associate Degree in Leadership is 62 semester credit hours.
+The total program requirement for graduation in the Associate of Science Degree is 62 semester credit hours.
 This includes 31 semester credit hours in General Education and a major of 31 semester credit hours in Leadership, Bible, and Theology. (p.
 83)